 And another: 'I can be ordinary.
 I can do whatever ordinary good people do, and avoid whatever ordinary good people avoid.
 My special abilities will develop in harmony only if my foremost aim is to be a good ordinary human being.'

-I'm thinking about this in the context of seeing people who I knew had creative ambitions, as I did.
-I trained as an actor, I knew writers, artists, musicians.
+I'm thinking about this in the context of people who I knew had creative ambitions, as I did.
+I trained as an actor.
+I spent the twenty years before I had kids with writers, artists, musicians, actors, academics.
 Of all the people I spent time with, perhaps one has made it big, a few have had fleeting success.
 Some can periodically earn money from their talent.
-The people who succeeded weren't the more talented, or more determined, or in any way more deserving.
+The people who succeeded weren't more talented, or more determined, or in any way more deserving.
 They were just luckier.
-For others, they found personal happiness and didn't need their dream anymore.
+Some found personal happiness and didn't need their dream anymore.
 Still others took a practical route of a stable job and responsibilities.
-Some never give on their dream, to their detriment.
+Some became teachers.
+Some continue as amateurs or develop their talents as a hobby.
+Some never gave up on their dream, to their detriment.

 And I'm thinking about it in the context of mothers, who may have their own aspirations and desires that they can't pursue due to the demands of raising children, and I might add, the endless menial tasks involved in caring for children and running a household.
 If you do that work with a 'why me?' attitude, I'm afraid you're sunk.
 If you do it graciously, believing that it is OK to live a little life, an ordinary life filled with ordinary moments, there is a kind of greatness in that.

 Now, I know there is a lot more to say.
+That this could be a gendered question, but I'm not sure that it is.
 That we want to give our children hope.
-That we want them to be happy.
+That we want them to be happy, so, knowing their dreams will probably be unfulfilled, what should we teach them?
 And that we want to be happy ourselves.
-And while I'm no Martha Stewart, and certainly don't want to raise my housework to an artform, I do want everyone, not just mothers, but men and children and everyone, to see the honour and the value in all the little menial tasks that make up our ordinary lives.
+And while I certainly don't want to raise my housework to an artform, and I don't consciously do my housework as a blessing for my family, I do want everyone, not just mothers, but men and children and everyone, to see the honour and the value in all the little menial tasks that make up our ordinary lives.
+To see that no-one is too good or above doing these tasks.
+That it is as much a part of normal life as dressing yourself.
+That we can do these jobs consciously.
+That we are all worthy of them.
 And that it takes courage to give up a dream to do these ordinary things.